Kiva (organization): Interest rates

 Some people, including microfinance pioneer Muhammad Yunus, argue that the interest rates of many microcredit institutions are unreasonably high.
 In his 2007 book he argues that microfinance institutions that charge more than 15% above their long-term operating costs should face penalties.

-According to its web site, Kiva quotes interest rates as the "self reported average rate charged by the Field Partner to the entrepreneur."
+According to its website, Kiva quotes interest rates as the "self reported average rate charged by the Field Partner to the entrepreneur."
 Kiva does not publish the interest rates charged for the individual loans funded through its website.
 However, it does publish the average "Portfolio Yield" of each of its field partners, as a way for prospective lenders to estimate the cost to the borrower of the loans they consider funding.
 The "Portfolio Yield" measures the average income earned from the field partner's outstanding loan portfolio.
 Some observers have pointed out that the "Portfolio Yield" measure is unreliable, and does not directly reflect the actual price that borrowers are paying for the loans.

 Kiva defends the interest rates of its field partners, however, saying its field partners provide much better rates than local alternatives, but must charge what they do because "the costs of making a micro-loan in the developing world are higher versus larger loans in the West."
 Kiva itself does not keep any of the interest collected, but operates instead exclusively on donations.

 For example, in 2009, micro-loans from Kiva partners in Guatemala averaged 23.16% for the equivalent of US$430 lent on average, comparable to the commercial BanRural rate of 24.5% for a loan of US$635.
 (For reference, the inflation rate for Guatemala typically varies between 5 and 10% and was just 0.62% in 2009).

 Kiva launched a more direct peer-to-peer microlending platform, called Kiva Zip, in 2012.
 Kiva Zip transferred funds directly to borrowers without outsourcing disbursements and repayment collection to field partners.
 Instead, the program partnered with local institutions in the United States and Kenya called Trustees, who vetted loan applicants and provided mentorship.
 Kiva Zip borrowers did not pay any interest or fees and the repayment rate was 89.4%.
 As of March 13, 2017, the Kiva Zip subdomain redirects to the Kiva homepage, and the program appears to be discontinued.